- Supports healthy digestion.

 Our Probiotics 16 contains 9 different strains of Lactobacillus:

-- L. acidophilus—a superb solider against foreign invaders found in yogurt.
+- L. acidophilus—also found in yogurt, is a superb soldier against foreign invaders

 - L. brevis—adheres to the gut epithelial cells, decreasing intestinal permeability